benwainwright/presentations/markdown/slos-and-slis.md

 ## What is a valid event?
 - Exclude particular classes of events...
 - Do we care about every request?
-- e.g. do we care about POST requests?
+- e.g. for the current slice, do we care about POST requests?

 > **Proportion of `GET` requests that take under 0.5 seconds vs all requests**